July 4, 2017

 It’s the Battle of the Ampersands!

 I don’t know this for sure, but I suspect that the Love & Sleep was created by Nest Bedding as a direct competitor to Tuft & Needle.
-They’re constructed fairly similarly and until recently were about the same price.
-However, Tuft & Needle recently had a price increase, making it $150 more expensive in a queen size.
+They’re constructed fairly similarly and are about the same price.
+(When I originally wrote this article, Tuft & Needle had recently increased their prices, but it looks like they decreased them again.
+Just compare the prices.
+If one is drastically cheaper than the other, that’s the better deal.)

-Additionally, Tuft & Needle only comes in one firmness, more comparable to the Luxury Firm version of the Love & Sleep, so you have an additional comfort option with the latter.
+Tuft & Needle only comes in one firmness, comparable to the Luxury Firm version of the Love & Sleep, so you have an additional comfort option with the Love & Sleep.

 Love & Sleep vs Alexander Signature